elavinal/netconf-yang-lab/README.md

 # netconf-yang-lab

-NETCONF/YANG lab at Université de Toulouse
+This repository contains files for a NETCONF/YANG lab proposed in a network management course at Université de Toulouse, France.